 We are distinguished by a rare collegial culture that emphasizes teamwork, problem solving, leadership and persuasion.
 Students learn to think analytically, to identify the core element of a complex problem and to develop real-world solutions—skills that are essential beyond law school for all fields of employment.
 Public service is at our core.
 Our students embrace it, our faculty and staff reinforce it, and our community benefits from it.

 Our faculty includes some of the most accomplished and productive scholars in the world in business law, criminal justice, international law and human rights, and law, science and technology.
 A large, active network of alumni in the Twin Cities and around the globe is eager to mentor, teach and hire our students.

-The Law School draws a talented, diverse student body from every part of the United States and numerous countries whose median LSAT score is in the top 10% nationwide and median GPA is 3.77.
+The Law School draws a talented, diverse student body from every part of the United States and numerous countries.

 The law faculty and the Board of Regents have adopted the following Mission Statement for the Law School: